noyuno/acrostic/readme.md

 ## How it works

-First, generate paraphrases of phrases of input text.
+First, generate paraphrases of input text phrases.
 Second, generate sentence patterns from dependency analysis and case analysis.
 Last, verify generated sentence pattern can be read vertically.